Put-in-Bay Ohio News

 A few months ago Put-in-Bay Ohio News Reported on Oktoberfest weekend a recreational boat hit the reef near Buckeye Island on

 the northeast tip of South Bass.
-Everyone was rescued, but the boat owner apparently did not have towing insurance nor the
+Everyone was rescued, but the boat owner apparently did not have the tow insurance nor the

 If there’s gasoline or oil leaking into the lake, there’s a big problem for the boat’s owner, but if that is not the case,